A PLACE TO CONNECT

 At the YMCA we understand that the most important people in a child’s life are their family.
 Involving, consulting with, and informing family members about YMCA programs helps a child feel a greater sense of belonging.

 To ensure that we are meeting the needs of both our children and their families, we want to ensure a consistent channel of information with everyone involved.

 Our communication strategy will include:

 - Comprehensive questionnaire provided to families, twice per year

 - Use of the YMCA Open Line feedback portal every other month by families to provide ratings of program quality

 - Encourage in-person meetings with parent councils once per year to gain feedback.

 SCHOOL’S OUT DAY CAMPS

 Included with the registration fees for our Before and After School program is two free registrations for our popular School’s Out Day Camps.
-This program will be offered at of the YMCA of Regina facilities, depending on planned activities.
+This program will be offered at the YMCA of Regina, depending on planned activities.
 Pre-registration for these sessions will be required as spaces are limited.
-Hot lunches that include 4 food groups and afternoon snack with 2 food groups, are included.
+Hot lunches that include 4 food groups and afternoon snack with 2 food groups are included.

 We also offer week-long School’s Out Day Camps for extended school break periods at our YMCA facilities that include swimming daily, outings in the community.
 Week-long camps also require pre-registration and also include hot lunches and snacks.